DV

 Strategy & risk

-ULTY tracks Basket (High Volatility stocks) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
-Beta is 1.3581 for ULTY and 1.5515 for YMAX, indicating ULTY is less volatile relative to the market.
+ULTY is actively managed around Basket (High Volatility stocks) exposure with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
+Beta is 1.3581 for ULTY and 1.5515 for YMAX, making ULTY the less volatile of the two by this measure.

 ULTY beta1.3581